gonzaloruizdevilla/generator-angularexpress/readme.md

 Based on [generator-angular](https://github.com/yeoman/generator-angular)

 It generates a simple Express server in `server/main.js` It also add the option to use [Jade](http://jade-lang.com/) to generate html files.
-Jade files are generated in `app\jade`
+Jade files are generated in `app/jade`

 ## Usage